Giving Joy Day Is On April 3

 On April 3, give a gift of any amount to any EWU fund that means the most to you.

 Share the message of #GivingJoyDay on your social media!
-Encourage your friends to make a gift and give joy.
+Encourage your friends to make a gift and spread joy.

 Inspire Others

-Challenge your friends, coworkers and business competitors to one-up you with random acts of kindness or dollars for EWU student success.
+Challenge your friends, coworkers, and business competitors to one-up you with random acts of kindness or dollars for EWU.

 Download Some Eagle Spirit